 In a blog post earlier this year I described the crystal clear values accountability in place at another USA educational institution: Brigham Young University.
 BYU states clearly that to participate and graduate, students must demonstrate behavior in alignment with the school Honor Code, both on or off campus.

 No ifs, ands, or buts.
-Align to the BTU Honor Code, or leave the school.
+Align to the BYU Honor Code, or leave the school.

 I believe that if Penn State had made alignment to the University’s Principles a requirement, the ex-coach’s behavior would not have been tolerated by any staff who observed or heard about these incidents.